mamukinto/capitals/README.md

-# capitals
+# Capitals
-Rust cli quiz about countries built with help of [REST countries api](https://restcountries.com)
+Command line quiz on countries and capitals using [restcountries api](https://restcountries.com)